yeticek/version-finder-frontend/README.md

 # version-finder-frontend
-frontend version to visualize results from version-finder-api
+frontend version to visualize results from version-finder-api https://github.com/yeticek/version-finder-api

 ## Available Scripts
 * on windows i prefer to use yarn instead of npm
 * usage simply build docker image and run it
+* local usage expose port 9998

 ### Windows
 In the project directory, you can run: